 Through the State Partnership Program, established in 2015, the Massachusetts National Guard conducts mutually beneficial engagements in support of defense security cooperation goals and work to strengthen its partner nation's domestic response capabilities.
 The partnership focus includes natural disaster preparation and assisting Kenya’s peacekeeping forces to deploy on United Nations Peacekeeping Operations missions.

 Through the State Partnership Program Liberia and the Michigan National Guard partner nation’s military, security forces, and disaster response organizations in a cooperative, mutually beneficial relationship.
 Since 2014 Michigan has teamed up with Liberia to strengthen alliances and enhance mutual benefits of increased readiness.

 Morocco | Utah National Guard

-Since becoming partners in 2003, the Utah National Guard and Kingdom of Morocco have participated in more than one hundred bilateral engagements and exchanges encompassing a colossal range of military competencies to include aviation operations, aviation maintenance, aviation safety, special operations, military law, medical casualty care, engineering, cyber security, communications, disaster response, CBRNE operations, de-mining, leadership development, headquarters operations, border security and humanitarian assistance.
+Since becoming partners in 2003, the Utah National Guard and the Kingdom of Morocco have participated in more than one hundred bilateral engagements and exchanges encompassing a colossal range of military competencies to include aviation operations, aviation maintenance, aviation safety, special operations, military law, medical casualty care, engineering, cyber security, communications, disaster response, CBRNE operations, de-mining, leadership development, headquarters operations, border security, and humanitarian assistance.

-Currently the State Partnership Program is focused on enhancing emergency response capabilities, counter-threat activities & border security, Joint Messaging Center operations & communications interoperability and military intelligence programs.
+Currently, the State Partnership Program is focused on enhancing emergency response capabilities, counter-threat activities & border security, Joint Messaging Center operations & communications interoperability, and military intelligence programs.